Oct 3, 3018

 Motivation

-Declarative style infrastructure
+Declarative infrastructure

 Structure and consistency